neilhartsfield/MACC/ReadMe.md

     * What was the source of this execution deny?
 4. Resolve the second EXECUTION_DENY error
     * What was the source of this execution deny?
 How was it different than the first?
+    * Can you think of any other options which might be used to get around this block?

 # Scenarios